inspircd/inspircd/win/README.txt

 Configuring:
 	First copy any extra modules from extras (such as m_mysql) to the modules directory that you want to build.

 	Run CMake to generate build files.
+This can be done using the CMake GUI by setting the source code path to "win", and the binary path to "win/build", followed by pressing "Configure".
+Modify any variables you need, such as install prefix, and then press "Generate".

-The CMake scripts are set up to do an out of source build from the "win\build" directory, so navigate there before running CMake, eg:
+	Alternatively CMake can be run from Command Prompt from the "win\build" directory, eg:

 	c:\Users\Adam\Desktop\inspircd\win\build>cmake -G "Visual Studio 11" ..
 	-- Check for working CXX compiler using: Visual Studio 11 -- Check for working CXX compiler using: Visual Studio 11 -- works